Could my bank or lender go bankrupt, and what would happen to my money?

 What happens to my savings if the bank goes broke?

 Amidst the Global Financial Crisis in 2008, the Australian Government introduced the FCS to protect deposit holders if financial institutions fail.
-It covers all Authorised Deposit-taking Institutions (ADIs) – that’s banks, building societies and credit unions, as well as policyholders from general insurers – and means customers will have their money reimbursed by up to $250,000 should the banks go under (see Mozo’s Financial Claims Scheme guide for which accounts are covered).
+It covers all Authorised Deposit-taking Institutions (ADIs) – that’s banks, building societies and credit unions, as well as policyholders from general insurance providers – and means customers will have their money reimbursed by up to $250,000 should the banks go under (see Mozo’s Financial Claims Scheme guide for which accounts are covered).

 If you are flying high and have more than that sum deposited with one ADI, you won’t be guaranteed anything beyond the $250k.
 But if you have deposits in multiple institutions collectively amounting to more, you’ll receive up to $250,000 back in each instance – read the fine print though, as numerous institutions might be registered under one ADI.